BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 Although Gradle attempts to look like it's just declaring configurations, each of these configurations is actually a function call.
 Basically, everything except for some of the language directives is either creating objects or calling functions.
-Found it quite helpful to realize that, because then I could look at many of the configuration declarations and realize they were actually calling a function, and that made it easier for me to understand.
+I found it quite helpful to realize that, because then I could look at many of the configuration declarations and realize they were actually calling functions, and that made it easier for me to understand.

 ## 2. Groovy is Not Java